 Lennox Bridge car park

-Riverside Tower, a $250m residential development project led by property firm LIDIS, will transform the old Lennox Bridge car park site into a world-class riverfront precinct.
-Residents will have access to a club floor with a lap pool, gym, spa and sauna facilities, an enclosed sun terrace with river views, terraced gardens with barbeque facilities and lounge spaces.
+The Lennox, a $400m residential development project led by property firm LIDIS and EQProjects, will transform the old Lennox Bridge car park site into a world-class riverfront precinct.
+Residents will have access to a club floor with a lap pool, gym, an enclosed sun terrace with river views, gardens with barbeque facilities and lounge spaces.
 Upgrades to 4,400m2 of public domain and foreshore land are also planned.

 Located on the foreshore of the Parramatta River, the $1.2b Riverbank urban renewal project will create globally recognised riverfront precinct and become the City's cultural heart.
 It has been selected as the location for the new Museum of Applied Arts and Sciences also known as the Powerhouse Museum.
 Once established, the Museum has the potential to draw up to a million visitors a year to Parramatta.